Spudgers, Picks and Everything In Between — Complete iPhone Opening Tools Guide

 - Adhesive: Strips of adhesive run along the perimeter of the display and/or back glass.
 It softens with heat.

-Starting with iPhone 8, Apple moved to a glass back panel, creating two separate "entry points": the front display and rear glass — each requiring different tools and techniques.
+Starting with iPhone 8, Apple moved to a glass back panel, creating two separate entry points — each requiring different tools and techniques.

 Two Opening Paths